raspberrypilearning/xai-challenge-startup/en/step_4.md

 --- task ---

-First, have a play with the **Thing translator** by [clicking this link](https://thing-translator.appspot.com/){:target="_blank"} (you’ll need a computer or device with a camera - if you don’t have one, you can skip to the next task).
+First, have a play with **Dictation.io** by [clicking this link](https://dictation.io/speech){:target="_blank"} (you’ll need to give your browser permission to use your microphone - if you don't have one, you can skip to the next task).

-While you’re taking pictures of things, think about these questions and write the answers in your **blueprint**:
+Click the blue Start button to start the application.
+While you’re dictating things, think about these questions and write the answers in your **blueprint**:

 1. What is the application doing?
 What clues can you see on the screen?

 2. How do you think the application works to output/ produce these predictions?
+Can you trick it?

 --- /task ---